fsfw-dresden/usb-live-linux/variants/common_package-lists/task-xfce-desktop.md

 - :x:  xfce4-clipman-plugin  --		clipboard history
 - :x:  xfce4-xkb-plugin  --		keyboard layout switch plugin for the Xfce4 panel
 - :x:  xfce4-timer-plugin  --		timer plugin for Xfce panel
+- :o:  xfce4-screensaver  --		screen saver and locker that is integrated with the xfce4 desktop (unstable)

 - ###  Netzwerk